-Joseph R. Marconi is the president of Johnson & Bell, Ltd. He also serves as chair of the Business Litigation group and Professional Liability group.
+Joseph R. Marconi is chairman of Johnson & Bell's Board of Directors.
+He also serves as chair of the Business Litigation group and Professional Liability group.
 He handles and supervises complex civil litigation, including real estate and commercial disputes, professional liability and employment law.

 Mr. Marconi successfully tries cases to verdict for various professionals including attorneys, accountants, appraisers and brokers.
 Read about his most recent case here.
 He prosecutes and defends cases involving trade secrets, unfair competition, trademark and patent infringement.
 In addition, he has extensive experience with a wide range of real estate litigation, both in court and in arbitration, including disputes over purchase agreements, partnership agreements, management agreements, construction and lease disputes.
 He has represented a variety of lenders, other lien holders and property owners in foreclosures and workouts.
 His cases have involved the duties and obligations of directors and officers to their corporations, their shareholders and their creditors, as well as successful defenses for business clients from class actions by consumers.
 Mr. Marconi's experience also extends to areas of estate, trust and guardianship litigation.